 Underwater lights, such as Lumitec or Shadow Caster Underwater Lights, add a beautifully mysterious appeal to a boat.
 However, in order to install underwater lights, your boat needs to be out of the water.
 If you’ve ever been interested in underwater lights for your boat, there’s no better time than now to install them so they’ll be ready for next year’s boating season.

-With decades of combined boating experience here at Citimarine Store, we’re here to help you with any questions you may have regarding winterizing your boat, or repairing / improving any of your on-board components.
+With decades of combined boating experience here at Citimarine Store, we’re here to help you with any questions you may have regarding winterizing a boat, or repairing / improving any of your on-board components.

 Have a good one!!